bencodezen/bencodezen/src/uses/README.md

 ## Apps

+- [1Password](https://1password.com) is my password manager of choice.
+Worth every penny and I'm never going back to a password managerless life!
 - [Notion.so](https://www.notion.so/) is my note taking app of choice and will probably continue to be so for a long time.
 - [Alfred](https://www.alfredapp.com/) is my Spotlight replacement on MacOS and I love it for all the cool things you can do with it.
 - [Keyboard Maestro](https://www.keyboardmaestro.com/main/) is an incredible tool for creating your own custom macros so you can get even faster with your keyboard.
 Combining this with [Karabiner-Elements](https://github.com/tekezo/Karabiner-Elements) allows me to create an array of scoped shortcuts with the hyper key (Cmd + Alt + Ctrl + Shift simultaneously)